May 23-June 30: Biltmore has reopened the house, gardens, grounds, and Antler Hill Village with modified hours and reduced capacities.

 - Wear very comfortable walking shoes.

 - Arrive early (9 AM) to avoid crowds and to make the most of your day.

 - If you arrive on the estate after 4 PM, your ticket can be validated for the next day at the Reception & Ticket Center.
-And you can usually add a day for $10.
+And you can usually add a day for a great rate.

 - The grounds are perfect for walking your pets, but please make sure to keep them securely leashed at all times.
-Pets are not allowed inside Biltmore mansion or other estate buildings such as the winery, restaurants, and shops.
+Pets are not allowed inside the castle or other Estate buildings such as the winery, restaurants and shops.